john-azzaro/Study-React-Components/README.md

 <br>
 <br>

-# How do you create and use components?
+# How do you create and use a custom component?
 To create and use basic components in your application, you simply need to follow the following process:

 <dl>